futurist/goprune/README.md

 ## Other

-You may not need this module, since sometimes `go list` also can do the job:
+Another way is to use `go list`:
 ```sh
 go list -f '{{ join .Deps  "\n"}}' ./cmd/
 ```

+But it's need more jobs to filter and prune, this tool provide more handy way to do the job.